 - 1. Introduction

 - 1.1.
-This Appendix sets out the in-use performance ratio of a specific monitor M of the OBD systems (IUPR M) requirements for vehicles in the scope of this regulation, approved in accordance with this Regulation.
+This annex sets out the in-use performance ratio of a specific monitor M of the OBD systems (IUPR M) requirements for vehicles in the scope of this UN GTR, certified in accordance with this UN GTR.

 - 2. Audit of IUPR M

 - 2.1.
-At the request of the approval authority, the manufacturer shall report to the type-approval authority on warranty claims, warranty repair works and OBD faults recorded at servicing, according to a format agreed at type-approval.
+At the request of the responsible authority, the manufacturer shall report to the responsible authority on warranty claims, warranty repair works and OBD faults recorded at servicing, according to a format agreed at certification.
 The information shall detail the frequency and substance of faults for emissions-related components and systems.
 The reports shall be filed at least once in the vehicle's production cycle, for each vehicle model for the duration of 5 years of age or the distance as specified in the durability test by the contracting party, whichever is sooner.

 - 2.2.
 Parameters defining IUPR family